knilda/shRlog/README.md

-An overview of firewall log data in R via Shiny App
+An overview of firewall log data in R via Shiny App With the R Shiny App, it is possible to display an interactive graph showing all network connections passing the firewall.

+See a short live demo here: https://youtu.be/2CiQqg4OvuM

 This is the first version of the App.
 We select data from the last 6 hours of a graylog stream via elasticsearch REST API.